About Priority Setting Partnerships

 To find out more about the areas in which PSPs have been identifying the uncertainties which really matter, please visit the PSPs section.

-Treatment uncertainties are questions about treatments which cannot be answered by existing research.
-This might be questions about particular treatment options, methods of care, or diagnostic tests.
-The JLA definition of a treatment uncertainty is that:
+Evidence uncertainties are questions about healthcare that cannot be answered by existing research.
+These might be questions about particular treatment options, methods of care, or diagnostic tests.
+The JLA definition of an evidence uncertainty is that:

-- no up-to-date, reliable systematic reviews* of research evidence addressing the uncertainty about the effects of treatment exist
+- no up-to-date, reliable systematic reviews* of research evidence addressing the uncertainty exist

 - up-to-date systematic reviews of research evidence show that uncertainty exists.